scalableminds/webknossos/docs/datasets.md

 ## Edit Dataset
 You can edit the properties of a dataset at any time.
 In addition to the required properties that you need to fill in during import, there are more advanced properties that you can set.
-This screen is similar to the Import screen.
+This screen is similar to the Import screen and split into three tabs:

 ### Data
 - `Scale`: The physical size of a voxel in nanometers, e.g. `11, 11, 24`